- By Colleen McNamara

 Different review sites matter for different search engines, so focus your efforts on the platforms that are more commonly used by your demographic.
 When in doubt – Google reviews are a great place to start no matter what type of business you are.
 After all, Google handles 40,000 queries per second!

-For more information, read our guide on how to get more online reviews.
+For more information, learn more on how to get more online reviews.

 Keep Your Website Optimized for Local SEO